-Grade Rosters: Are available at UA Online.alaska.edu on the "Summary Class List/Enter Grades" page.
-Online grading instructions are posted on the Registrar's web site.
+Grade Rosters: Are available at UA-Online.alaska.edu on the "Summary Class List/Enter Grades" Faculty Services tab, Faculty & Advisors Menu.
+Various options and views are available. page.
+Online grading instructions are posted on the Registrar's web site and are easily found by typing "online grading' in the UAS website search box.
 Paper grade rosters may be generated upon request by academic support staff.
-Grades can be either posted online or submitted on a signed roster to the Registrar's Office.
-Grades for full-semester classes are due by noon on the Tuesday following finals week.
+Grades are posted at UAOnline.alaska.edu, or in some cases may be ean be either posted online or submitted on a signed roster to the Registrar's Office.
+Grades for full-semester classes are due by noon on the Tuesday Wednesday following finals week.
 Grades for short-term classes are due five workdays after the last day of class.
 Faculty must provide last date of attendance for students receiving grades of Incomplete, No Basis, or Fail.